cncf/tag-observability/working-groups/query-standardization/dsl-survey/lightstep-unified-query-language/dsl-designer-interview-questions.md

 1. How does a query respond if a user is not allowed to access one or more components of a query but they are allowed access to other portions?

+Currently, access is granted to a project and if a user has access to the project they can query any data source.

 1. Do permissions apply to both metadata and data queries?

+Yes.